jflynn129/WNCInterface_M2Xdemo/README.md

 Using the M2XMQTTClient library
 =========================

-In the M2XStreamClient, the following API functions are provided:
+The M2XStreamClient, uses the following API functions:

 * `updateStreamValue`: Send stream value to M2X server
 * `postDeviceUpdates`: Post values from multiple streams to M2X server